p1xel8ted/UltrawideFixes/20MinuteTillDawn/README.md

 ![Settings](settings.png)<br>

 ## Installation
-- Grab the latest release from below.
+- Grab the latest release from [here](https://github.com/p1xel8ted/UltrawideFixes/releases/tag/20MinuteTillDawn).
 Windows and MacOS/Unix versions have been made available.
 - Extract the contents of the release zip into the game directory. <br /> (e.g. **`steamapps\common\20MinuteTillDawn** for Steam on Windows).

 ## Changes